caps-tum/sys-sage/docs/PAPI_Integration.md

 }
 ```

-where `timestamp` now refers to the latest reading of a newly created entry.
+where `timestamp` now refers to the latest accumulated value of a newly created
-(TODO: Maybe consider combining the parameters `thread` and `timestamp` into
-a struct, since `timestamp` is kind of useless on its one, because there is no
-way of accessing the values without `thread`).
+entry.

 ## Simple Storage